-Las Vegas apartment fire kills 5, injures 13
+Las Vegas apartment fire kills 6, injures 13

-(CNN)Five people died and 13 others were injured Saturday morning in an apartment fire in downtown Las Vegas, Las Vegas Fire and Rescue said in a Facebook post.
+(CNN)Six people died and 13 others were injured Saturday morning in an apartment fire in downtown Las Vegas, authorities say.

+Firefighters are investigating but say the fire appears to have been an accident, said Las Vegas Fire spokesman Timothy Szymanski.

+Residents told investigators the building didn't have heat and some residents might have been using their stoves for heat, Szymanski said.
+The fire is believed to have started in the area of the stove in one unit, he said.

-Firefighters were called to the Alpine Motel Apartments near North Las Vegas Boulevard around 4:13 a.m., the post said.
+Firefighters were called to the Alpine Motel Apartments near North Las Vegas Boulevard around 4:13 a.m., Las Vegas Fire and Rescue said in a Facebook post.

 They found heavy smoke and people "hanging out" windows of the three-story structure.
 Some jumped and were injured, the post said.